Iterator

 Iterator.prototype.drop()

-Returns a new iterator helper that skips the given number of elements at the start of this iterator.
+Returns a new iterator helper object that skips the given number of elements at the start of this iterator.

 Iterator.prototype.every()